PuzzlesHQ/example-mod-cosmic-reach/readme.md

 - You can now have three mixin.json for server, common and client, if you want separation.
 - Puzzle has update to its new gradle plugin jigsaw-suite, update your `build.gradle` & `gradle.properties` to example's ones.
 - Use `gradle cleanOldJigsawLocal` and `gradle cleanOldJigsawGlobal` to remove outdated Jigsaw directories from the local and global environments.
+- Run `gradle transformJars` or eqivilent to update your game jars.

 ## Notes
 - Most project properties can be changed in the `gradle.properties`.